 by Jim Wallace

 “We have created a Star Wars civilization, with Stone Age emotions, medieval institutions, and godlike technology.
 We thrash about.
-We are terribly confused by the mere fact of our existence, and a danger to ourselves and to the rest of life.” — Edward O. Wilson (“the father of sociobiology”), The Social Conquest of Earth (2012)
+We are terribly confused by the mere fact of our existence, and a danger to ourselves and to the rest of life.” — Edward O. Wilson, “the father of sociobiology,” in The Social Conquest of Earth (2012)

 Cyberpunk is a subgenre of science fiction that combines “low life and high tech.”
-It features artificial intelligences (AIs), human technological augmentations, virtual realities, hackers, corrupt and ruthless mega-corporations, post-industrial dystopias, and elements of film noir (including “hard-boiled” detective fiction).
-And it asks what was asked by Philip K. Dick, the author of the stories upon which Ridley Scott’s Blade Runner (1982), Paul Verhoven’s Total Recall (1990), and Steven Spielberg’s Minority Report (2002) movies were based: “What is real?” and “What does it mean to be human?”
+It features artificial intelligences (AIs), human technological augmentations, virtual realities, super-hackers, corrupt and ruthless mega-corporations, post-industrial dystopias, and elements of film noir (including “hard-boiled” detective fiction).
+And it asks what was asked by legendary SF author Philip K. Dick, who wrote the stories upon which Ridley Scott’s Blade Runner (1982), Paul Verhoven’s Total Recall (1990), Steven Spielberg’s Minority Report (2002), John Woo’s Paycheck (2003), and Richard Linklater’s A Scanner Darkly (2006) were based: “What is real?” and “What does it mean to be human?”

 The term “Meth” is a truncation of the name of the longest living character in the Bible, Methuselah, who lived 969 years.
 Meths are ultra-wealthy citizens of the Protectorate who can afford to not only continually re-sleeve into clone bodies but also remotely backup their DHFs so stack destruction won’t result in real death.* And this is how a founding Meth named Laurens Bancroft (who is over 360 years old) is able to hire someone to solve his own murder, a murder that occurred ten minutes before one of his periodic automatic backups and so left him with no memory of the 48 hours preceding it.